Integrating with a CI/CD/CT System

 Create a Task mapping to map Runnable Entities to ECUs and their cores.
 Use the REST API endpoint:

-POST http://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/scenarios/{id_scenario}/mappings
+POST https://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/scenarios/{id_scenario}/mappings

 Task mappings can be created empty or by copying an existing mapping’s structure.
 In the latter case, some subsequent steps may be unnecessary.